What is OneSearch?

 ● Save you time with your research.
 OneSearch makes all of Fordham Library resources searchable from one location, so you no longer have to search individual databases one at a time.

-● Help you discover resources that you may not find without using OneSearch, because OneSearch is searching all of the databases at once.
+● Help you discover resources that you may not find without using OneSearch, because OneSearch is searching a large number of databases at once.

 ● Is a good starting point for your research; by using such an expansive search tool, you will get a sense of the depth and breadth of the resources on your topic.